leyloe/Boron/readme.md

 Stateless password manager powered by Argon2 and Hmac-Sha256.
 The core program and all plugins are to be specified.

 ## Philosophy
-The plugin system for this password manager is to be as seamless as possible.
-In that all an additional plugin will do is add an extra way to encode your key.
-For example turning your 32-byte key into a BIP39 Mnemonic or a PGP key.
-From a GUI perspective when encodig your key to your desired format you will see a drop down, once you selected your desired format (plugin), a config may appear.
+The plugin system for this password manager is designed to be as seamless as possible.
+Each plugin simply adds an additional method for encoding your key.
+For instance, it could convert your 32-byte key into a BIP39 Mnemonic or a PGP key.
+From a GUI perspective, when encoding your key into a specific format, a drop-down menu will appear.
+After selecting the desired format (plugin), a configuration panel may appear based on the plugin’s requirements.

 A plugin can be broken down into 2 parts:
 - The config